creative-writing, Fiction & Poetry, Life, Love, Poems, Poetry, Work from Home, Writings

 when the coffee-toned notes of your skin

-while your perfect lips are too tired to doubt my eyes
+while your lips are too tired to doubt my eyes

 outside there is a trail of rain,